RouleThomas/GNOMES/README.md

 ***GNOMES*** is a user-friendly framework to:

 1. **Normalize** epigenomic signal tracks from BAM files using a robust percentile-based scaling strategy.
-2. **Perform differential binding analysis** over user-defined regions, or automatically generated peaks, using DESeq2 with built-in quality control.
+2. **Perform differential binding analysis** over user-defined regions, or automatically generated peaks, using DESeq2 (or edgeR) with built-in quality control.

 ***GNOMES*** is designed for **Cut&Run** and **ChIP-seq** (Single-End or Paired-End), and supports both histone marks and transcription factors.